Does Your Company Have What It Takes to Interest Private Equity Investors?

 - Experience working with professional investors in a growing business with debt

 Category Five: Former Owner of Business

-- Doesn’t present fraudulent information to investor at any time (this is a low standard!) and held accountable with a Seller Note, earn-out, or minority equity
+- Doesn’t present fraudulent information to investor at any time (this is table stakes!) and held accountable with a seller note, earn-out, or minority equity

 - Specifically to a Search Fund, whose objective is to transition former owner out altogether – Former owner remains as employee or outside consultant to business for one year or less